insanity54/seedbox/README.md

 ## web gui

-deluge-web is locked down. the only way you can access the web gui is via localhost.
+deluge-web is locked down by iptables. the only way you can access the web gui is via localhost.

 I recommend SSH SOCKS proxy.